go-acme/lego/docs/content/usage/cli/examples.md

 lego --email="foo@bar.com" --domains="example.com" --http run
 ```

-(Find your certificate in the `.lego` folder of current working directory.)
+(Find your certificate in the `.lego` folder of current working directory.
+If run from Docker, the certificate is stored in `/home/.lego` within the container's filesystem.)

 ### To renew the certificate